massgov/mayflower/packages/patternlab/styleguide/source/_patterns/02-molecules/card.md

   title:
     type: string / required
     description: The title of the card.
+  title:
+    type: string / optional
+    description: Eyebrow of the card, displayed above the title link.
   thumbnail:
     type: string / required
     description: A link to an image to include in the card.
 Should work with aspect ration 4:3.